 “Not only is their unconventionally varied composition of tracks what make them stand out, but also their very essence of being one of the first Arabic rock bands in the region.”

-That said, I can most certainly forgive Jadal for their over-ambition and for trying to cram as much of their back-catalogue into their first album – a mistake that many artists make.
+That said, I can most certainly forgive Jadal for their over-ambition and for trying to cram as much of their back-catalogue into their first album – a mistake that many debutant artists make.
 Up until the final third the band prove themselves to be talented, intelligent and daring.
-They push boundaries by playing songs at such a high-level from different sub-genres and manage to tie them together with such mastery that it massively whets my appetite to hopefully see them play live.
+They push boundaries by playing songs at such a high-level from different sub-genres and manage to tie them together with such mastery that it massively whets my appetite to hopefully see them play live one day.
 On numerous levels Jadal clearly do not play by the rules (it is therefore no surprise that Jadal means ‘controversy’ in English).
 Not only is their unconventionally varied composition of tracks what make them stand out, but also their very essence of being one of the first Arabic rock bands in the region.
 Singing their own songs in the own Jordanian dialect, rather than relying on covers, implies a sense of boldness that can be heard in the confidence with which they play.

 The album’s opening track Ess, begins with lively percussion before an electric guitar solo that could be worthy of being an impossible challenge in the videogame Guitar Hero.
 The contrast between this and the subsequent track Salma is stark.
-Originally written for Radaideh’s niece, the song’s floaty sound and high-pitched piano keys make this song worthy of being the sound of the Jordanian summer.
+Originally written for Radaideh’s niece, the song’s floaty sound and high-pitched piano keys make this track worthy of being the sound of the Jordanian summer.
 Though there is another indie-tune like this one on the album, Nyalek, it doesn’t feature until much later.
 In the interim Jadal play a catchy rap-rock crossover track in Ya Bani Adam, featuring Palestinian Hip-hop artist DAM, before the grungier and moodier songs Omr Jdid and Ya Ahla O’yoon, as well as perhaps the pièce de résistance of the whole record Min Shaf Habibi.
 The song is comparable to Black Sabbath’s Solitude on Master of Reality in that its beauty glows amongst the darkness.
-The song is almost comparable to a rock lullaby.
-Its beautiful acoustic guitar introduction is then followed by Rami Delshad’s acapella vocals as he powerfully proclaim his sense of longing he has for his loved one.
+The track is almost comparable to a rock lullaby.
+Its beautiful acoustic guitar introduction is then followed by Rami Delshad’s acapella vocals as he powerfully proclaims his sense of longing he has for his loved one.

 His beaming vocals also come to fore in El Daraweesh.
 Though once again slightly abnormal due to its slight ska inflections, the band prove their capacity to transmit powerful emotions to their audience.
-Before the album eventually runs out of steam, Jadal once again take its listeners on a musical odyssey in a quasi prog-like fashion.
+Before the album eventually runs out of steam, Jadal once again take their listeners on a musical odyssey in a quasi prog-like fashion.
 La Tloum, which initially was my favourite song on the album begins ever so softly and slowly with a repetitive rhythm.
-It is nearly 80 seconds until a lyric is sung.
-Then before you know it the percussion is played so fast it sounds like it could not be played by a human.
+It is nearly 80 seconds until a single lyric is sung.
+Then before you know it, the percussion is played so fast it sounds like it could not be played by a human.
 As the song builds up in pace, its cinematic quality increases prior it culminating with sublime electric guitar riffs that are beyond impressive.
 Not only is ‘impressive’ the appropriate word to describe the guitar riffs but the album as a whole.
-For their first attempt at an album to hook a rock novice like myself and keep me engaged on more than one level earns Jadal a tremendous amount of kudos.
+For their first attempt at an album to hook a rock novice like myself and keep me engaged on more than one level, earns Jadal a tremendous amount of kudos.